Policies and Documents

 Key elements of the Bylaws include:

-• Organizational structure and purpose: How Subvert is structured and what it aims to achieve.
+- Organizational structure and purpose: How Subvert is structured and what it aims to achieve.

-• Membership qualifications and classes: Who can become a member and the different types of membership.
+- Membership qualifications and classes: Who can become a member and the different types of membership.

-• Board of Directors structure and election procedures: How the leadership of the co-op is selected and functions.
+- Board of Directors structure and election procedures: How the leadership of the co-op is selected and functions.

-• Voting rights and procedures: How members participate in decisions.
+- Voting rights and procedures: How members participate in decisions.

-• High-level financial management principles: How the co-op manages its finances.
+- High-level financial management principles: How the co-op manages its finances.

-• Amendment procedures: The process for making changes to the Bylaws.
+- Amendment procedures: The process for making changes to the Bylaws.

 These components are foundational to Subvert’s identity and operation, providing stability and requiring significant member input for any changes.

-Subvert Co-op Member Agreement (In Progress)
+Subvert Co-op Form of Member Agreement (Drafted)

 The Member Agreement complements the Bylaws but is more flexible, covering the rights, responsibilities, and expectations of members in their day-to-day interactions with the cooperative.
 This document is designed to adapt more easily to changes in the platform or co-op operations, making it easier to keep up with evolving member needs or legal requirements.